 The CAP review heavily relies on the most recent experimental evaluation of the D.C. voucher program.
 It just so happens to be one of the only two voucher experiments in the world to find negative effects on student test scores.

-What’s more – prior research has found that switching schools – for whatever reason – reduces student math achievement by at least a tenth of a standard deviation.
+What’s more – prior research has found that switching schools – for whatever reason – reduces student achievement by at least 10 percent of a standard deviation (or at least 72 days of learning).
 After all, students and schools need to adjust to their new environments.
-That the average voucher student only lost 7.3 points from switching schools suggests that the private schools in D.C. may have actually had positive effects on academic outcomes net of the temporary negative effects of a one-time school switch.
+That the average voucher student only lost 7.3 points – rather than 10 – from switching schools suggests that the private schools in D.C. may have actually had positive effects on academic outcomes net of the temporary negative effects of a one-time school switch.

 Further, the recent D.C. evaluation only looks at students after one year – when they are still adjusting to their new schools.
 And the meta-analysis of 19 voucher experiments shows that voucher programs’ effects on test scores get better over time.
 In fact, the positive test score trend was found in both Louisiana and Indiana.
 In addition, about half of the students in the control group in the D.C. experiment went to schools of choice.
 In other words, the first-year loss in math scores was relative to a mix of students in both traditional public schools and public charter schools.